chrisquince/CRT_Tutorial/StrainResolution.md

 ### Inferring haplotypes

-So accounting for the header line we observe 214 and 9 variants in Clusters 7 and 20 respectively.
-For Cluster 7 then can we attempt to resolve haplotypes.
+So accounting for the header line we observe 9 and 214 variants in Clusters 14 and 18 respectively.
+For Cluster 18 then can we attempt to resolve haplotypes.
 Using the desman executable:

 ```
-cd Cluster7_scg
+cd Cluster18_scg

-varFile='Cluster7_scgsel_var.csv'

-eFile='Cluster7_scgtran_df.csv'
+varFile='Cluster18_scgsel_var.csv'

+eFile='Cluster18_scgtran_df.csv'

 for g in 1 2 3 4
 do